How to pass the pmp exam: Quick, proven strategies

 Preparing for a Smooth Start

-Ensure you have these critical items ready:
+Ensure these items are ready:

 Navigating the Exam Environment